hashicorp/consul-template/README.md

 Installation
 ------------
+* You can download a released `consul-template` artifact from [the Consul Template release page][Releases] on GitHub.
+* you can use the docker container [hashicorp/consul-template](https://registry.hub.docker.com/u/hashicorp/consul-template/).
-You can download a released `consul-template` artifact from [the Consul Template release page][Releases] on GitHub.
-If you wish to compile from source, you will need to have buildtools and [Go][] installed:
+* If you wish to compile from source, you will need to have buildtools and [Go][] installed:

 ```shell
 $ git clone https://github.com/hashicorp/consul-template.git